S-M-J-I/Smart-University/README.md

 *This project was submitted as an evaluation metric for the course Microprocessor, Microcontroller and Interfacing Laboratory in United Internation University.*

+This project is a hardware-software fusion.
+Find the software(web-app) part [here](https://github.com/S-M-J-I/Smart-University-Attendance).

 ## Problem Statement & Solution

 Universities have many "background" processes that are done physically such as turning of room lights, attendance systems, and so on.
 Thus, we made a multidisciplinary electronics system that would automate these "background" tasks and save time and resources.